 Compliance is an integral aspect of a company's security, although it shouldn't be the only focal point.
 Find out how threat intelligence can make a difference in your security!

 A common struggle faced by enterprises is keeping up with technology as it evolves.
 This includes maintaining security standards so as to manage risk and reduce any impact an attack may have on business, however, this may not always be enough.
 This is where threat intelligence can help!

 Sometimes it's easy to forget that businesses aren't the only ones who take advantage of new developments and technologies, cybercriminals are innovating as well.
 Another troublesome aspect is that companies tend to focus solely on their compliance to specific regulations such as GDPR or HIPAA as opposed to developing complete and comprehensive security practices.

 That's not to say that when paired with a security framework, compliance isn't a solid starting point.
 Compliance can also be used as an effective checklist for determining an approach to a specific security program.
 However, it's important to remember that the concept of compliance regulations is based on a reaction to something that has already taken place and been documented.
 It is essentially a puzzle with a guaranteed solution that cybercriminals just have to solve; for businesses, it's a puzzle they've solved many times over.
 For example, it isn't uncommon to hear about compliant companies that have had their security breached.

-In order for companies to achieve security beyond standard compliance, a clear and thorough understanding is needed, particularly with
+In order for companies to achieve security beyond standard compliance, a clear and thorough understanding is needed, particularly within the following areas:

 A key point to remember is that the cybercriminals that have set out to breach a company's security are evolving in order to bypass the practices used for successful compliance audits.
 Therefore, arguably the most important information needed in order to effectively protect the company, is who and what they are protecting against.